-Based on the information available to the Company as at 15 June 2010, approximately 17.56% of the issued ordinary shares of the Company is held by the public.
+Based on the information available to the Company as at 15 June 2011, approximately 17.56% of the issued ordinary shares of the Company is held by the public.
 The Company has complied with Rule 723 of the Listing Manual of the Singapore Exchange Securities Trading Limited.

-NOTICE OF ANNUAL GENERAL MEETING
+ENOTICE OF ANNUAL GENERAL MEETING

-NOTICE IS HEREBY GIVEN that the Annual General Meeting of the Company will be held at 10 a.m. on Wednesday, 28 July 2010 at Enterprise Room, Level 4, Raffles City Convention Centre, Swissotel the Stamford Singapore, 80 Bras Basah Road, Singapore 189560 to transact the following business:-
+NOTICE IS HEREBY GIVEN that the Annual General Meeting of the Company will be held on Thursday, 28 July 2011 at 10 a.m. at Diamond Room, Lower level, Sheraton Towers Singapore, 39 Scotts Road, Singapore 228230 to transact the following business: